Mango Smoothie

 Smoothies are great to pair with another hearty option for breakfast like bacon egg bites or blueberry protein muffins.

-It can also be great with high protein oats or chia pudding!
+They also taste great with high protein overnight oats and chia pudding!

 I'd love to hear about your experience making this recipe!
 Please leave a comment and rating below!